dwrlewis/Irregular-Dataset-Join-Concept/README.md

 ## 3.1 - Default Dictionary

 The default dictionary is included within the tool itself.
-It would be periodically updated with mappings as new site data was provided for testing.
-In this version of the program, it has been populated with essential mappings for all of the randomised batch data saved here.
+It would be periodically updated with mappings as new site data was provided for testing, and was the generalised dictionary used for most conversion.
+In this version of the program, it has been populated with essential mappings for all of the randomised batch data [found here](https://github.com/dwrlewis/Site-Converter/tree/master/Dummy%20Data).

 ##

 ## 3.2 - .xlsx & .txt Dictionary Import

-Mappings could also be imported using an .xlsx template with a list of columns and their corresponding mappings.
+Mappings can also be imported using an .xlsx file with a list of columns and their corresponding mappings.
 It is also possible to import mappings from a .txt file, which uses standard python dictionary formatting.
 [Linked here](https://github.com/dwrlewis/Site-Converter/tree/master/Default%20Dictionaries) are examples of the default dictionary in both .xlsx and .txt